Rational Curves on Del Pezzo Manifolds: Preliminaries

-Note that in order for $\overline{M}_{0,e}(\Sigma,\beta) \times_{\Sigma^e} \{(\xi_1,...,\xi_e)\}$ to be nonempty, it is necessary that the unique line bundle on $\Sigma$ whose first Chern class is Poincar\'{e} dual to $\beta$ restricts to ${\mathscr O}_E(\xi_1+...+\xi_e)$ on $E$.
+Note that in order for $\overline{\mathcal M}_{0,e}(\Sigma,\beta) \times_{\Sigma^e} \{(\xi_1,...,\xi_e)\}$ to be nonempty, it is necessary that the unique line bundle on $\Sigma$ whose first Chern class is Poincar\'{e} dual to $\beta$ restricts to ${\mathscr O}_E(\xi_1+...+\xi_e)$ on $E$.
 If that is the case, then the forgetful map

-is an isomorphism, since the image of any map in the second space necessarily intersects $E$ transversally at $\xi_e$.
-Therefore, if additionally the condition in the second part of lemma 2.1 is satisfied, then
+is an isomorphism, since the image of any map belonging to the second space necessarily intersects $E$ transversally at $\xi_e$.
+If, additionally the hypothesis in the second part of lemma \ref{2.1} is satisfied, then

-This simple fact will be used later in the proof of formula 1.2.
+This will be used later in the proof of Theorem 1.2.